HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-03-31-IoT Camera.md

 ##### Meaning of PoC

-After a few PoC, I found it possible that Network Camera was able to work as a Edge Gateway.
+After a few PoC, I found it possible that Network a Camera was able to work as an Edge Gateway.
-As mentioned above, camera has sufficient capability to handle high capacity video data without assistance from upper stage devices,
+As mentioned above, a camera has sufficient capability to handle high capacity video data without assistance from upper stage devices.

-Also in Smart City, one of the important points is data fusion.
+Furthermore in Smart City, data fusion is an important points.
-It can realize services, once regarded as impossible, through  combination of data with various sensors that monitor item such as temperature, moisture, motion detection and image.
+Data fusion can realize services, once regarded as impossible, through a combination of data from various sensors that monitor items such as temperature, moisture, motion detection, and image.
-If camera is a gateway to manage edge devices, data fusion is feasible without intervention from the high performance serve
+If a camera is a gateway to manage edge devices, data fusion is feasible without intervention from a high performance server.

 ##### IoT Camera

 In early 2017, I got a chance to apply this concept to an actual product.
-I joined Task Force Team as a main developer for camera, which is a sizeable project to cover city area.
+I joined Task Force Team as a main developer for the camera, which was a sizeable project to cover a city area.
-Requirements of the project included various services such as missing child prevention and  fire monitoring service.
+Requirements of the project included various services such as missing child prevention and  fire monitoring services.

-My team, partner, and client had numerous disscusions to realize this concept in real world, and we decided to use bluetooth sensor devices and camera.
+My team, partner, and client had numerous discussions to bring this concept to the real world, and we decided to use bluetooth sensor devices and cameras.

 ![Alt text](/images/samsung/profile_htw_iot2.png)

-We made achievemets as follows
+We achieved the following:
-1. Obtain sensor data and video data simultaneously
+1. Obtained sensor data and video data simultaneously
-     * Service using sensor data and video data at the same time is feasible
+     * Services using sensor data and video data at the same time was feasible
         (eg: If there is not any target’s motion in a specific spot, camera will turn to the specific spot.)
-2. Provide various services via just changing external devices supporting bluetooth
+2. Provided various services via simply changing external devices supporting bluetooth
     * Social Protection Service: Beacon
     * Fire Monitoring Service: BLE temperature sensor
     * Capable of attaching new services easily by adding new BLE devices
-3. Enable network load balancing
+3. Enabled network load balancing
-    * It divides computing cost concentrating on server to edge gateway
+    * It divided computing cost concentrating on server to edge gateway
     * Data fusion can be feasible in this device
     * It can filter sensor data